Andrea Abel, Executive Director

 Michelle Akindiya, Education Director

 Michelle caught the farming bug in 2005 when she left a theatre career in Chicago for an internship on a farm in Southern Wisconsin.
 She continued her farmer training with Collaborative Regional Alliance for Farmer Training (CRAFT) and the Michael Fields Institute, while managing a CSA farm and vineyard outside of Chicago.
-Since her arrival in Austin in 2009, She has worked with Gabriel Valley Farms and served as Garden Manager at the Monument Cafe since 2011.
+Returning to Austin in 2009, she worked with Gabriel Valley Farms and managed the urban farms at the Monument Cafe in Georgetown,TX.
 Michelle loves the endless learning opportunities inherent to farming, and she loves to share her passion for sustainable growing with the community and is excited to nurture a new crop of farmers.

 Heather Helman, Food Access Director